danielburdeno/Kindle-eBook-Recommendations/README.md

 ## Data Understanding
 Data for this project was pulled from a compiled dataset of Amazon kindle store reviews and meta data in two seperate JSON files.
 The datasets can be found [here](https://nijianmo.github.io/amazon/index.html).
 I utlized the smaller dataset known as 5-core which contained data for products and reviewers with at least 5 entries.
 Data from the Kindle Store sets were used, both the 5-core review data and the full metadata file.
 Due to the large size of these datasets I downloaded them locally and saved to an external repository outside of github.

+Data Instructions: The images below highlight the two compressed JSON files that I downloaded.
+Naviatged through the linked page requires an entry form of basic information (name, email) in order to begin downloads.
+Given the size of the two datasets allow several minutes for the downloads to occur.
+Once saved to your local drive (I placed the data one repository above the linked github repository) the JSON files can be loaded into jupyter notebooks via pandas (pd.read_json) using the compression='gz' and lines=True.
+Due to the size of the review text dataset be prepared for a large memory usage when loading it in.
 Review Data:
 ![rev](https://github.com/danielburdeno/Kindle-eBook-Recommendations/blob/main/Images/InkedRevimg_LI.jpg)